AKmatiAK/fwyr-layout/README.md

 # fwyr-layout
 Keyboard layout optimized for polish

 It's based on [engram](https://github.com/binarybottle/engram/) layout, with some modifications and without punctuation marks in the middle.
-Polish characters arranged all on home row.
+Polish characters arranged almost all on home row.
 Simple key swap possible on most keyboards - punctuation mark pairs are preserved.
 No changes in numbers row.
 There is no slash near left shift as on image - msklc displays layout weird.

 Currently I have setup for Windows only, pull requests for Linux are welcome.
 To install you need to download MSKLC first, load .klc file -> project -> build DLL and setup package.
 Then simply install .exe from build directory.

+# Update - v3 now this layout is OP for polish, and good for english too ;)
+- move two wovels for right hand
+- W and J moved to home row
+- extended home and bottom row
+- D moved to more comfortable position
+- F moved back to original position

 # Update - v2 for some corrections
 - consonants and vowels separation to reduce one finger sequences